A few elements such as loneliness, anxiety and strong feelings of love will prevent you from getting over your ex.

 12. You feel that the last relationship was perfect

 It’s hard to move on once you feel that your ex was the one.
+You might not want to move on from your ex but you need to try.

 You feel like you’ll never find love again and you won’t be able to be loved ever again.